meppe/ros-ort/README.md

 To see a first quick demo, follow the following steps:

+1. Download caffe network models.
+	To download the pretrained network models, run ```./download_caffemodels.sh```.

+2. Run ros nodes.
+You can run all required nodes automatically by running ```./run_nico_detection.sh```.
+This script essentially starts the following scripts below:

 	1. ROS core
 		The ROS core node.
 Start by running the script ```./run_roscore.sh```

 	2. Video preview
 		This is optional and opens a window that shows the original input video stream.
 Start by running the script ```./run_video_view.sh```.
 It will subscribe to the topic frcnn_input/camera_raw.

 	3. Object detection
 		This runs the Faster-RCNN-based object detection.
 Start by running the script ```./run_frcnn_detect.sh``` for CPU use or ```./run_frcnn_detect.sh --gpu``` for running it on your GPU.
 It will subscribe to the topic /frcnn_input/camera_raw, and it will publish the topic /frcnn/bb for the bounding box information and the topic /frcnn/bb_img to re-publish those video frames from the input stream which haven been processed.
 The frequency depends on the processing speed.
 Without a GPU around 0.1 -- 0.2 Hz.

 	4. Object tracking
 		This runs the tracking.
 It clusters the bounding boxes delivered by the detector (subscribes to topics /frcnn/bb and /frcnn/bb_img) and assigns labels.
 The results are published on topic /frcnn/bb_img_tracking.
 		To run the node do ```run_frcnn_track.sh```.

 	5. Tracking preview
 		This opens a window to show the tracking result.
 It subscribes to topic /frcnn/bb_img_tracking.
 To run the node do ```run_video_stream.sh```

-6. Video stream
+	6. Text interface
-	Once all nodes are running start the video stream.
-To do this, run `./run_video_stream`.
+		The script ```./run_txt_interface.sh```  opens the text interface, where you can modify where image files are stored, which objects are to be detected, and whether masking is applied.

 ## Training own datasets

 To train your own dataset follow the following steps:

 1. Generate a sequence of frames from a video.
 This can be done by using the ``generate_frames.sh`` script.
 Please have a look at it to understand how it works.
 You have to specify a source folder as a mandatory argument to the script, which contains a set of videos.
 The target root data folder is set as variable `data_root` in the script; this is the location where the frames are stored.
 For each source video, a subfolder containing the individual frames is created in the target root folder.

 2. Annotate the frames using the tracker.
-Do so by starting the `run_annotate.sh` script.
+Do so by starting the `run_annotate.sh` script (see known issues section below).
 Before doing that, make sure that your `DATA_ROOT` folder is set correctly in the `src/frcnn/scripts/run_annotate.py` file.
 The data folder is arranged according to the PASCAL_VOC convention.
-For this project you only need to make sure that the following files are in place:
+Specifically, you need to make sure that the following files are in place:

 	a. ``DATA_ROOT/<dataset_name>/<dataset_subset>/Annotations/<number>.xml`` (the annotation files, one for each frame)